This was not the first cat food recall nor the last, but definitely was the most widespread and heartbreaking for so many pet owners.

-Make sure you handle and store your kitten's food properly, and never purchase "open bin" style food at the pet store.
+Make sure you handle and store your kitten's food properly, and never purchase "open bin" styles at the store.

-Not only can this harbor and transmit bacteria, but if there is a cat food recall you want to be able to identify the exact date and lot number so you know if your food is affected.
+Not only can this harbor and transmit bacteria, but if there is a recall you want to be able to identify the exact date and lot number so you know if your brand is affected.

-You must also visit the website of your kitten's food brand or research through the FDA list of contaminated foods periodically.
+You must also visit the website of the brand or research the FDA list of contaminated foods periodically.

-It is tedious and time-consuming but in this day and age of mass-production gone rampant, it is the only way to protect your kitten's food safety.
+It is tedious and time-consuming but in this day and age of mass-production gone rampant, it is the only way to protect your pet's safety.

 For more recall information, refer to the Food Recall Q&A page.